mattraffel/IndyDotNet/README.md

 truly object oriented and follows SOLID principles.
 The benefits (and goals) of this implementation are:
 - Work with defined types.
 No need to understand the data contracts and json structure.
 - Make calls synchronously or asynchronously as you need with ease.
 No need to make ever call asynchronous
 - Better compatibility between IndySDK versions.
-Updates in IndySDK API will not break existing code much better than the other wrapper.
+Updates in IndySDK API will isolate breaking changes much better than the other wrapper, thereby making your projects less fragile.
+- Better error messages

 # LICENSE